Formalizing contextuality in sequential scenarios: Introduction

-The second issue is related to compatibility, or more precisely the operational assumptions required to prove contextuality.
-In order to experimentally check some notion of contextuality, we should work in a framework that is theory agnostic, and in the particular case of sequential instruments a common assumption is to have instrument compatibility.
-However, instrument compatibility has many definitions~\cite{buscemi2023UnifyingDifferentNotions}, and it is relatively demanding to check~\cite[Section 2.8.4]{dariano2017QuantumTheoryFirst}\footnote{Checking instrument compatibility would require a tomographically complete set of preparations and measurements, in addition to the instruments.}.
-Instead, we propose another notion called instrument no-disturbance inspired from~\cite{heinosaari2010Nondisturbing}, which is also operational and only requires a tomographically complete set of preparations to be checked.
-We note that no-disturbance, as an idea has, of course, been studied a lot, and through some formulations in certain frameworks, can be related to compatability (e.g. in OPT here \cite{dariano2022IncompatibilityObservablesChannelsa}).
-Our proposed formulation is motivated by its simplicity, and as far as we know as not been formalised before in this way for general models.
+At the same time we must capture in our framework the idea of when measurements, and the underlying instruments, can be understood to be measurable at the same time, or independent of order.
+One common way of doing this is to define instrument compatibility.
+However, we will not use this notion, for two reasons, first instrument compatibility has many definitions~\cite{buscemi2023UnifyingDifferentNotions}, and it is not clear which definition should be used in which case.
+Secondly, it is relatively demanding to check operationally~\cite[Section 2.8.4]{dariano2017QuantumTheoryFirst}, as it would require a tomographically complete set of preparations and measurements, in addition to the instruments.
+Instead, we propose another notion called instrument no-disturbance inspired from~\cite{heinosaari2010NondisturbingQuantumMeasurements}, which is also operational and only requires a tomographically complete set of preparations to be checked.
+We note that no-disturbance -- as an idea -- has been studied a lot and can be related to compatibility in some approaches (e.g. in OPT~\cite{dariano2022IncompatibilityObservablesChannels}).
+Our proposed formulation is motivated by its simplicity, and as far as we know, it has not been formalized before in this way for general hidden variable models.

-We address the two previous points by giving a formal framework to study contextuality in sequential scenario with operational assumptions, and we go beyond by showing how to relate contextuality measurements scenarios~\cite{abramsky2011sheaftheoretic} to the newly sequential scenarios we introduce.
+Combining the two points above, we give a formal framework to study contextuality in sequential scenario with operational assumptions, and we go beyond by showing how to relate measurements scenarios~\cite{abramsky2011SheaftheoreticStructureNonlocality} to the notion of sequential scenarios we introduce.